-Our study showed that when taking into account the market context, the results were better if we could forecast the status of the market of the following investment period.
+Our study showed that when taking into account the market context, the results would be better if we could forecast the status of the market of the following investment period.
 In order to achieve this goal we employed a hybrid system that combines Genetic Algorithms (GA), MultiModel Partitioning (MMP) theory and the Extended Kalman Filter (EKF).
-A general description of this algorithm and its application in linear and non-linear data is discussed in [2], while the specific version used in this contribution is presented in [1], where its successful application to non-linear data is also presented.
-This algorithm captured our attention because it had been successfully used in the past for accurately predicting the evolution of stock values in the Greek market (its application on economic data is presented in [2]).
-Moreover, there is a lot of work on hybrid evolutionary algorithms and their application on many difficult problems has shown very promising results [4].
-The problem of predicting the behavior of the financial market is an open problem and many solutions have been proposed.
+A general description of this algorithm and its application in linear and non-linear data is discussed in [4], while the specific version used in this contribution is presented in [1], where its successful application to non-linear data is also presented.
+This algorithm captured our attention because it had been successfully used in the past for accurately predicting the evolution of stock values in the Greek market (its application on economic data is presented in [4]).
+Moreover, there is a lot of work on hybrid evolutionary algorithms and their application on many difficult problems has shown very promising results [9].
+The problem of predicting the behavior of the financial market is an open problem and many solutions have been proposed ([21], [22], [25], [34]).
 However, there isn't any known algorithm able to identify effectively all kinds of behaviors.
 Also, many traditional methods have been applied to the same problem and the results obtained were not very satisfactory.
 There are two main difficulties in this problem, firstly the search space is huge and, secondly, it comprises of many local optima.
+We chose to apply a hybrid evolutionary system to this problem because Evolutionary Algorithms comprise a global forecasting technique, in the sense that a single formula is sought that allows forecasts of future entries in any series generated by the process-starting at any point in time.
+In this way, they perform well in cases where the search space is huge and/or comprises of many local optima.

-In this contribution, we present the whole application resulting from the combination of argumentation with hybrid evolutionary systems along with the respective results.
+In this contribution, we present the new portfolio construction application resulting from the combination of argumentation with hybrid evolutionary systems along with the obtained results.

-The rest of the paper is organized as follows: Section two presents an overview of the concepts and application domain knowledge.
+The rest of the paper is organized as follows: Section two presents an overview of the concepts and application domain knowledge along with a presentation of the data set that we use.
 Section three outlines the main features of the proposed argumentation based decision-making framework and the developed argumentation theory.
 The forecasting hybrid evolutionary system is presented in section four, followed by section five, which presents the developed application and discusses the obtained empirical results.
-Finally, section six summarizes the main findings of this research.
+Finally, section six summarizes the main findings of this research and discusses its added value compared to different approaches in the past.